dona-samir/CustomerService-Bot/README.md

 This repository contains a chatbot made with RiveScript, Flask and MySQL

-Credits to [this]( https://github.com/hlaahmed/Skin_care-chatbot/blob/master/README.md) repository for the frontend of the chatbot
+The frontend of the chatbot build assisted by [this]( https://github.com/hlaahmed/Skin_care-chatbot/blob/master/README.md) repository

 ## Installation and usage